-Sleep deprivation can lead to increased weight gain and likelihood for developing obesity.
+Sleep deprivation can lead to increased weight gain and the likelihood of developing obesity.
 Many studies have looked at the relationship between poor sleep duration/quality and weight gain, and have found that patients suffering from sleep loss are more likely to gain weight.

 There are several explanations as to why an increase in weight is linked to a deficiency of sleep.

-Less sleep means more opportunity to eat.
+Less sleep means more opportunities to eat.
 People who are awake more hours of the day simply have more time to eat.

 People that are chronically sleepy are less likely to exercise.
 When caloric intake is greater than calories burned, weight increases.